 Here are some of the benefits of stretching for people with prediabetes:

 - It keeps your muscles flexible, strong, and healthy.

-- It helps you maintain a healthy range of motion in your joints.
+- Helps you maintain a healthy range of motion in your joints.

 - It helps to prepare your muscles for activity, so that you don’t strain them or damage them when you try to do certain movements or activities.

-- It improves your physical performance when you engage in physical activities.[2,3]
+- Improves your physical performance when you engage in physical activities.[2,3]

 Without stretching, we may have a harder time staying active and we may be more likely to get injuries, strains, pain, or tension.

 Remember, staying active is essential if you have prediabetes.
 Being physically active less than three times per week is one of the major risk factors for developing type 2 diabetes.